-Mr. Greenberg places his microscope on three couples and the intertwining
+Mr. Greenberg places his microscope on three couples and the

-Trey and Greer, a married duo who are obviously
+party.
+They include: Trey and Greer, a married duo who are obviously

 spouses in name only.
 Marietta and Russell, a wealthy husband and wife

 his wife who appear to have arrived from the backwoods of Virginia.
 As

 everyone ponders the party, we see unraveling psyches obsessing over

 either inclusion in Capote's clique and wondering how close they are to

 being central to the artist, or how far from their own lives they have

 strayed and how dearly they want to return to their true identities.

 It's this double use of masques that Mr. Greenberg has so skillfully

 employed.
-While half the cast is hiding behind their masks of emptiness,
+While half the cast is hiding behind their masks of

-breathe more freely.
+lives behind, and breathe more freely.

 Thus as Greer (a wealthy socialite with very little to do) is agonizing

-over the fact that she -- one of Capote's "swans" -- was removed from the
+over the fact that she -- one of Capote's "swans" -- was removed from

-is, poor Greer has aged and Capote wants to be
+cigarettes."
+The truth is, poor Greer has aged and Capote wants to be

 Meanwhile in another apartment, Marietta (a wealthy socialite with very

 little to do) has ordered her husband Russell to wander the streets

 Owen's sickly wife Joanna (a young woman with nothing to do) home,

-the mixed pairs begin to have heart-to-heart talks: Marietta and Owen discussing
+the mixed pairs begin to have heart-to-heart talks: Marietta and Owen

-at being part of hip society.
+an inner sadness at being part of hip society.

 Mr. Greenberg twists his plot well, so that everyone has a secret they

 need to express or are in search of a secret to share with Capote.
-Greer

-is desperate to uncover a secret within Owen in
+ladies' room.
+Marietta is desperate to uncover a secret within Owen in

 order to seal her place in Capote's affections.
 Owen is ecstatic to

 concoct a fake secret to improve his image with the writer.